CEAT Limited

 CEAT Limited is an Indian multinational tyre manufacturing company owned by the RPG Group.
-It was established in 1924 in Turin, Italy and acquired by RPG Group in 1982.
-CEAT produces over 48 million tyres a year and manufactures tyres for cars, two-wheelers, trucks, buses, light commercial vehicles, earth-movers, forklifts, tractors, trailers, and auto-rickshaws.
+It was established in 1924 in Turin, Italy, and acquired by RPG Group in 1982.
+CEAT produces over 48 million tyres a year and manufactures them for cars, two-wheelers, trucks, buses, light commercial vehicles, earth-movers, forklifts, tractors, trailers, and auto-rickshaws.
 The current capacity of CEAT tyres plants is over 800 tonnes per day.
 The company has manufacturing plants in Halol, Butibori, Bhandup, Nashik, Ambernath, and Chennai.